Resilient Distributed Optimization for Multi-Agent Cyberphysical Systems: Introduction

 To harm the system, a malicious agent can send falsified data to their legitimate neighbors.
-If the legitimate agents are unaware of their malicious neighbors, then the malicious agents will succeed in controlling the system~\cite{Abbas_dist_opt_trusted_nodes,Baras_2019_trusted,Zhao_dist_opt_trusted_nodes,Ravi_distributed_opt_icassp,Sundaram_distributed_opt_malicious_2019,Turan_byzantine_central_controller}.
+If the legitimate agents are unaware that this data comes from malicious neighbors, then the malicious agents will succeed in controlling the system~\cite{Abbas_dist_opt_trusted_nodes,Baras_2019_trusted,Zhao_dist_opt_trusted_nodes,Ravi_distributed_opt_icassp,Sundaram_distributed_opt_malicious_2019,Turan_byzantine_central_controller,resilient_distributed_subgradient_2021,secure_clipping_common_minimizer_2023}.
 To combat the harmful effect of an attack, the approach taken in~\cite{Abbas_dist_opt_trusted_nodes,Baras_2019_trusted,Zhao_dist_opt_trusted_nodes} requires the pre-existence of a set of trusted agents such that all other agents (legitimate or malicious) are connected to at least one trusted agent.
 Nonetheless, this approach is unrealistic when communication is sporadic such as in robotic and ad-hoc networks.
-The approaches in~\cite{Ravi_distributed_opt_icassp,Sundaram_distributed_opt_malicious_2019,Ding_perturbation_state_gradient,Turan_byzantine_central_controller} rely on the agent data values to detect and discard malicious inputs and have an upper bound on the number of tolerable malicious agents (with a star network having the largest number - a half of the number of agents in the network)~\cite{Turan_byzantine_central_controller}.
+The approaches in~\cite{Ravi_distributed_opt_icassp,Sundaram_distributed_opt_malicious_2019,Ding_perturbation_state_gradient,Turan_byzantine_central_controller,resilient_distributed_subgradient_2021,secure_clipping_common_minimizer_2023} rely on the agent data values to detect and discard malicious inputs.
+In general, data-based approaches have an upper bound on the number of tolerable malicious agents which cannot exceed half of the network connectivity; in some cases, this condition can be relaxed to half of the number of agents in the system - see, for example, \cite{secure_clipping_common_minimizer_2023}.
+Thus, they are not robust when malicious agents form a majority~\cite{Turan_byzantine_central_controller}.
 When the number of malicious agents exceeds the tolerable number, the attack succeeds and malicious agents evade detection.
 In contrast with the existing works, our proposed method provides a significantly stronger resilience to malicious activity by exploiting the physical aspect of the problem, i.e., the wireless medium.
 Thus, each legitimate agent can learn trustworthy neighbors while optimizing the system objective.
 Our prior work \cite{ourTRO} studies the implications of the agents' learning ability, with regards to the trustworthiness of their neighbors, on distributed \textit{consensus} systems.
 This work considers the more general case of distributed \textit{optimization} systems where the agent's goal is to minimize the sum of their local objective function under limited information exchange.